 Ultimately, if you find yourself unable to stick to a topical treatment routine, share your concerns with your dermatologist.
 They may be able to prescribe an oral treatment or an injected biologic treatment.

 Social support is critical to managing a chronic condition like psoriasis.
-In a review of 50 studies about treatment adherence among people with chronic illnesses, social support was associated with better treatment adherence.
+In a review of 50 studies about treatment adherence among people with chronic illnesses, social support was associated with better compliance.

 The review found the following types of support were particularly helpful: